orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 Data access options [permanent stations]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ states that for permanent stations within the AdriaArray initiative, the data and metadata are fully open access via EIDA from day 1 (deployment of the station).
+The `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ states that for permanent stations within the AdriaArray initiative, the data and metadata have fully open access via EIDA from day 1 (deployment of the station).

 Data access options [temporary stations]